pronetware-it/DevOps_for_-Unix/linux-base/Task-3/README.md

 9. What utilities can be used to analyze existing running tasks (by analyzing the help for the ps command)?
 10. What information does top command display?

+-  The top program provides a dynamic real-time view of a running system.
+   It can display system summary information as well as a list of tasks currently being managed by the Linux kernel.
+   The types of system summary information shown and the types, order and size of information.

 11. Display the processes of the specific user using the top command.

   -  `top -u username`